Sustainable Development Goals (SDG) Certificate

 This agenda is subject to modification.

-- May 2018 : SDG Accelerator Workshop, Columbia SIPA, New York
+- May 2020: SDG Accelerator Workshop, Columbia SIPA, New York (location to be confirmed)

 Tuition and fees

 Participation in the SDG Certificate is currently free of cost.
-The students selected from each participating GPPN member universities will be reimbursed for transportation costs of up to 500 Euros (maximum) to attend the SDG Bootcamp in New York during the summer (upon presentation of travel receipts).
-Students will be responsible for their own accommodation and any additional travel costs.
+The students selected from each participating GPPN member universities will be reimbursed for transportation costs of up to 500 Euros (maximum) to attend the SDG Accelerator Workshop in New York (to be confirmed) during the summer (upon presentation of travel receipts).
+Students will be responsible for any additional travel costs.

 For questions related to the SDG Certificate and GPPN, please contact Jennie Cottle.